Bug report #11989

 if the steps you described are not repeated exactly (add a vertex, move it) then the issue may not surface.
 Anyway is easy to replicate this issue with edited features, and overall is a pretty bad issue.

-#7 Updated by Jürgen Fischer over 4 years ago
+#7 Updated by Jürgen Fischer about 9 years ago

 Martin Dobias wrote: